tommadness/KH2Randomizer/helpinfo/faq.md

 - **Max Logic Item Placement** - Explained in its own section below
 - **Reverse Rando** - Alters item placement logic to work with `Reverse Garden of Assemblage`.
 - **Glass Cannon** - All defense stat ups are removed from Sora's Levels
-- **Library of Assemblage** - Sora starts with all 13 Ansem Reports (used as hints in the JSmartee Hint System)
+- **Library of Assemblage** - Sora starts with all 13 Ansem Reports (used as hints in the JSmartee and Points Hint System)
 - **Schmovement** - Sora starts with level 1 of all movement abilities
 - **Better Junk** - All synthesis items in the filler item pool are replaced with consumables
 - **Randomize Ability Pool** - Explained in its own section below